The Relationship That Looks Fine From the Outside

 Preferences are negotiable.
 You like minimalist décor; your partner prefers warmth and clutter.
 You want a dog; they'd rather not.
 These differences can be bridged through compromise or good-natured tolerance.

 Values are different.
-They're not about taste — they're about meaning and identity.
+They're not about taste, they're about meaning and identity.
 They answer questions like: What kind of person do I want to be?
 What do I owe other people?
 What am I building this life for?
 What's worth protecting?

 When you and your partner have genuinely different answers to those questions, no amount of scheduling date nights or improving communication entirely closes the gap.
-The gap isn't about communication — it's about direction.
+The gap isn't about communication.
+It's about direction.

 That said, couples can and do navigate real values differences.
 The question is whether both people are willing to hold those differences honestly, rather than quietly hoping the other person will eventually come around.